'This boy has magic in his feet' - Will Man Utd regret letting Angel Gomes leave? | Goal.com

 He left the field after 70 minutes, but after a month without competitive action, that was understandable.

-Given the player’s attitude, head coach Vasco Seabra was unsurprised he hit the ground running.
+Given the player’s attitude, head coach Seabra was unsurprised he hit the ground running.

 “He's very humble, he's a kid who's really eager to learn, he's really passionate about the game and about the ball,” he explained after the match.
 “The ball is always a part of his body, it's always with him.